Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

 -----|-----
 **Data type**|keyword
 **Warehouse field**|`map_squares.geom`
 **Description**|Centre of 1km grid square for the record, in WGS84 (EPSG:4326) but using the preferred local projection to align the square.
 Formatted as a string with a space between X and Y value (as easier for aggregation queries).
 Client mapping code can use this and the location.grid_square.srid field to calculate the actual square to draw in the mapped projection.
-Empty if sensitivity of the records means this precision should not be visible
+Empty if sensitivity or privacy of the records means this precision should not be visible.

 `location.grid_square.2km.centre`||
 -----|-----